-Warrants
+Rights and Warrants

-To the extent that the Fund invests in equity securities, the Fund may invest in warrants.
+To the extent that each Fund invests in equity securities, each Fund may invest in warrants.
+Rights are short-term obligations issued in conjunction with new stock issues.
+Warrants give the holder the right to buy an issuer's securities at a stated price for a stated time.
 The holder of a warrant has the right to purchase a given number of shares of a particular issuer at a specified price until expiration of the warrant.
 Such investments can provide a greater potential for profit or loss than an equivalent investment in the underlying security.
 Prices of warrants do not necessarily move in tandem with the prices of the underlying securities, and are speculative investments.
 Warrants pay no dividends and confer no rights other than a purchase option.
-If a warrant is not exercised by the date of its expiration, the Fund will lose its entire investment in such warrant.
+If a warrant is not exercised by the date of its expiration, each Fund will lose its entire investment in such warrant.